Hello-JA/JoseAngel/README.md

+# Hello
+## About me
-- 👋 Hi, I’m @Hello-JA
+- 👋 Hi, I’m Jose Angel
 - 👀 I’m interested in art and tech
-- 🌱 I’m currently learning prgramming
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me ....